colfax23/oneclick-testing/README.md

 Most things are hardcoded (like new SSH port - 10 points to whomever correctly guesses the inspiration of picking that one ;) )

-I have run everything on a freshly configured machine running Ubuntu 20.04 and it works.
+I have run everything locally (not through ssh) on a freshly configured machine running Ubuntu 20.04 and it works (up until running the validator).
 I have not tested it in any other way.

 There are many TODOs for things I think are worth enhancing.
 There is much work past the TODOs to make this a production worthy tool.